 GABF® seems to get more massive each year, with the 2016 event covering 400,000 square feet of the Colorado Convention Center and 60,000 attendees sampling 3,800 beers from 800 U.S. breweries.
 A highlight of the festival is that many of the beers are served by their brewers, giving attendees a chance to meet some of the U.S.'s biggest beer heroes.
 The festival also features two competitions: the general competition, in which a professional judging panel evaluates all entries during five three-hour sessions over the three-day period and the other a Pro-Am Competition, in which commercial craft brewers submit beers created from award-winning homebrew recipes from American Homebrewers Association (AHA) members.

 Denver and the GABF® are a perfect match.
 Not only is The Mile High City home to the world's largest single brewery (Coors Brewery), but it also has the nation's largest brewpub (Wynkoop Brewing Company) and the highest number of home brewers.
 Whether you are attending this year's Great American Beer Festival® or not, the event coincides with the Denver Beer Fest (Sept.
-30-Oct.
-8, 2016).
+14-22, 2018).
 That means there are plenty of events for beer lovers to enjoy throughout the city, including beer tastings at local Denver restaurants, beer-paired dinners, "meet the brewer" nights, beer tappings, brewery tours and a variety of entertaining beer events.